France in the Middle Ages: Louis VI and Louis VII (1108–1180)

-(Henry had inherited the Duchy of Normandy through his mother, Mathilda of England, and the County of Anjou from his father, Geoffrey of Anjou, and in 1152, he had married France's newly divorced ex-queen, Eleanor of Aquitaine, who ruled much of southwest France.
+Henry had inherited the Duchy of Normandy through his mother Matilda and the County of Anjou from his father, Geoffrey of Anjou, and in 1152, he married Eleanor, who ruled much of southwest France.
 After defeating a revolt led by Eleanor and three of their four sons, Henry had Eleanor imprisoned, made the Duke of Brittany his vassal, and in effect ruled the western half of France as a greater power than the French throne.
-However, disputes among Henry's descendants over the division of his French territories, coupled with John of England's lengthy quarrel with Philip II, allowed Philip II to recover influence over most of this territory.
-After the French victory at the Battle of Bouvines in 1214, the English monarchs maintained power only in southwestern Duchy of Guyenne.)
+However, disputes among Henry's descendants over the division of his French territories, coupled with John of England's lengthy quarrel with Philip II, allowed Philip to recover influence over most of this territory.
+After the French victory at the Battle of Bouvines in 1214, the English monarchs maintained power only in southwestern Duchy of Guyenne.

-Abbot Suger's vision of construction became what is now known as Gothic architecture.
-This style became standard for most European cathedrals built in the late Middle Ages.

 The late direct Capetian kings were considerably more powerful and influential than the earliest ones.
 While Philip I could hardly control his Parisian barons, Philip IV could dictate popes and emperors.
 The late Capetians, although they often ruled for a shorter time than their earlier peers, were often much more influential.
 This period also saw the rise of a complex system of international alliances and conflicts opposing, through dynasties, Kings of France and England and Holy Roman Emperor.